 First player in NFL history to be named to the AP All-Pro First Team at two positions in 2015...Earned his first Pro Bowl after finishing second in the NFL with 15 sacks in 2015...In Week 12, became first player since 2009 to record an interception, a sack, a forced fumble, a fumble recovery and a touchdown in the same game...
-Has nine sacks on the year.
+Has nine sacks on the year...Named AFC Defensive Player of the Month for November and two-time Defensive Player of the Week (Week 9 and 12).

-OLB 51 Bruce Irvin 6-3 250 5th season
+LB 51 Bruce Irvin 6-3 250 5th season

-Joined the Raiders as an unrestricted free agent this past offseason after four years in Seattle...Owns 26 career sacks...Helped the Seahawks to a victory in Super Bowl XLVIII...Has recorded three sack-fumbles as a Raider in 2016.
+Joined the Raiders as an unrestricted free agent this past offseason after four years in Seattle...Owns 29 career sacks...Helped the Seahawks to a victory in Super Bowl XLVIII...Has recorded three sack-fumbles as a Raider in 2016...Posted his first multi-sack game with the Raiders in Week 15 at San Diego.